-These snowflakes and snowmen are incredibly easy to make… with white fudge covered Oreos.
+These snowman and snowflake Oreos are incredibly easy to make… with white fudge covered Oreos.
+I sure wish these seasonal treats were around all year.
 You can cut out snowflake and snowman cookies, pipe and fill them all with white backgrounds.
 I’ve done this.
 Hundreds, nay thousands, of times.
 But Oreo does the time consuming part for you.
 And forgive the subject line if you think drawing a snowflake is kindergarten stuff, but I remember way back to my first snowflake cookie.
 It took awhile to get the configuration right.
 So I’ve included tips on this as well.

 the only step: